miaomiao612/GeoTransformer/README.md

+# GeoTransformer
-# GeoTransformer: Enhancing Urban Forecasting with Geospatial Attention Mechanism
+This is the official implementation of the paper "GeoTransformer: Enhancing Urban Forecasting with Geospatial Attention Mechanism".
+Please check the [paper] (https://arxiv.org/abs/2408.08852).

 ## Dependencies
 First install pytorch associated with your cuda version, for example: